zjxxxxxxxxx/open-editor/README.md

 ### Use plugin

-We first need to install the plugin.
+First you need to install the plugin.

 ```bash
 npm -D i @open-editor/vite